brucemack/hello-asl/README.md

 Overview
 ========

-This is a demonstration of a minimal AllStarLink (ASL) hub implemented without dependency on the Asterisk system.
+This is a demonstration of a minimal AllStarLink (ASL) server implemented without dependency on the Asterisk system.
 The purpose of this project is to study, understand, and document the mechanics of the ASL protocols.
 I would not expect anyone to use this program for "production" purposes.
+However, this should provide a good guide for building devices that operate in the ASL ecosystem.

 At the moment the server accepts a call, authenticates it, and plays an audio announcement.
 There is no other functionality.
 Hopefully you